Ivo-Evans/notes/node-and-networks/node.md

 ###### The theory
 You encrypt a string by applying a hashing algorithm to it.
 The idea is that, given the string, the algorithm will reliably create the same output, but that the input cannot be reverse-engineered from the output.

 Hashing algorithms are also deliberately convoluted to slow down their execution.
 This prevents brute-forcing a password once you have its hashed version.
-One way to control the speed of an algorithm is to add more or less rounds - basically to repeat it more or less times.
-Which segues nicely onto our third feature:

-Long encryption time and one-way hashing still isn't quite enough, because, if hackers get their hands on your database of hashed passwords, they can use 'rainbow tables' which match up common passwords to their hashed results.
-Organisations add 'salt' to passwords when they encrypt them.
-The salt is some extra characters.
-This means that the user's hashed passwords will never match those found on a rainbow table.
+However, these two measures, one-way hashing and long encryption time, aren't enough, because hackers buy and, in some cases, make tables containing hashed versions of common passwords.
+To solve this problem, organisations add 'salt' to their passwords before they encrypt them.
+The salt is not publicised, but neither is it secret: it is typically appended to the end of the hash after it has been used to generate the hash.
+The function of the salt is just to make the hashed output different to the input.
+That way, even if a hacker has the hashed password and the salt, they will need to generate a salt-specific rainbow table of common passwords and _then_ do the comparison.
+If you further use random salt for each password, then each password will require a new rainbow table.
+Because hashing algorithms are deliberately slow, password-specific rainbow tables are prohibitively expensive for a hacker.

 ###### The practice